 Anne-Marie Imafidon wasn’t your typical child prodigy.
-Growing up female and black in East London, she didn’t exactly fit the stereotype of someone who passed two A-level examinations at the age of 11 – one of the youngest ever to do so in the UK – got admitted to Oxford at 17, and earned a Master’s degree at the tender age of 20.
+Growing up female and black in East London, she didn’t exactly fit the stereotype of someone who passed two A-level examinations at the age of 11 – one of the youngest ever to do so in the UK – got admitted to Oxford at 17, and earned a controller’s degree at the tender age of 20.

 But precociousness has always come naturally for the young polymath.
 “As early as I remember, I've always loved logical things,” she says.
 “I've always had an obsession with taking things apart and trying to put them back together again.”
 Anne-Marie brought her intellectual curiosity to one of her first jobs – a position at a major banking institution – where she admits she “loved being paid well to do stuff that I would have done for free anyway.”

 During these early years, it didn’t dawn on Anne-Marie that she was different.
 That happened after she attended her first Grace Hopper Celebration of Women in Computing, the world's largest gathering of women in computing.
 “That was when I realized I was a woman in tech, which up until that point, I hadn’t ever noticed,” she says.
 “I hadn’t even explored being a black woman in tech or knowing that that was a thing.
 For me, it was like, ‘Oh, gosh, I'm part of this crew, this group—that’s great.’”

 The comradery inspired Anne-Marie to marshal her talents behind a larger mission.
 “I realized that women in computing are going to go extinct if things go on as they have been.
 If I ever have children, I don’t want them to think that their mom is the only woman left in tech.
 This is a big issue and I’ve got a fair amount of agency and insight to be a part of the change.”